Morwenn/tight_pair/README.md

 - Most of the constructors are conditionally `noexcept` (at the time of writing, only the piecewise constructor and the one that takes a pair-like object are not `noexcept`).

+- Comparison and relational operators are [hidden friends][hidden-friends].

 `cruft::tight_pair` also implements features library defects resolutions that were added to the standard after C++17 was published:
 - [P1032][P1032] (C++20): make `operator=` and the piewise constructor `constexpr`.